torvalds/linux/Documentation/filesystems/fsverity.rst

 :Q: Why does the API use ioctls instead of setxattr() and getxattr()?
 :A: Abusing the xattr interface for basically arbitrary syscalls is
-    heavily frowned upon by most of the Linux filesystem developers.
+    heavily frowned upon by most of the GNU/Linux filesystem developers.
     An xattr should really just be an xattr on-disk, not an API to e.g. magically trigger construction of a Merkle tree.